mbfoss/ezpick.nvim/README.md

 Consequences:

-- The query is verbatim — spaces, backslashes and dashes are ordinary characters and nothing needs escaping.
+- The query is verbatim: spaces, backslashes and dashes are ordinary characters and nothing needs escaping.
 - Leaving the flags squeezes the gaps typing them opened down to one space each; an escaped space (`dir=my\ src`) is part of a value and stays.
 - Completion opens on arriving at an empty flags section and as you type